 LABEL DESCRIPTION General Settings Refresh Interval Enter how often you want this window to be automatically updated.
 Refresh Now Click this to update the information in the window right away.
 Port Usage Port Selection Select the Ethernet port for which you want to view the packet statistics.
+This is only available for Zyxel Device models that support more than one Ethernet port.
 Switch to Grid View Click this to display the port statistics as a table.
 Kbps/Mbps The y-axis represents the speed of transmission or reception.
-Time The x-axis shows the time period over which the transmission or reception occurred.
-TX This line represents traffic transmitted from the Zyxel Device on the physical port since it was last connected.
+Time The x-axis shows the time period over which the transmission or reception occurred. ТХ This line represents traffic transmitted from the Zyxel Device on the physical port since it was last connected.
 RX This line represents the traffic received by the Zyxel Device on the physical port since it was last connected.
 Last Update This field displays the date and time the information in the window was last updated.